des-science/des-archive-access/README.md

 $ des-archive-access --help
 Usage: des-archive-access [OPTIONS] COMMAND [ARGS]...

-  DES archive access CLI.
-Execute the CLI to start the SQL shell.
+  DES archive access CLI

+  Execute `des-archive-access` at the command line to run queries in an interactive SQL shell.

+  Alternatively, use the options below to execute queries directly.

 Options:
   -l, --loadsql TEXT  Load a SQL command from a file and execute it.